Pseudo-Hegesippus: The text

 Although the author is sometimes termed a "translator", he never makes a claim to be translating either literally or freely.
 Rather, he considered himself an historian who used Josephus as his main source.
 The work is certainly too free to be considered a translation, as he frequently paraphrases and abridges.
 In addition, he adds passages based on other sources.
 As a whole it suggests the work of a rhetorician.

 There are only five books, the first four corresponding to the first four of Josephus' War, but the fifth combines the fifth, sixth and seventh books of War.
 In addition, the author inserts some passages from Josephus' Antiquities, as well as some Latin authors.
 The Latin authors most frequently imitated are Virgil, Sallust, and Cicero.
-The Bible is rarely used.
+The Bible is used often as well, most often for rhetorical and literary purposes, but also for historiographical clarification.

 It was printed in Paris in 1510.
 There is an edition by C. F. Weber and J. Caesar (Marburg, 1864).
 The most recent critical edition is Hegesippi qui dicitur historiae libri V, edited by Vincente Ussani in the Corpus Scriptorum Ecclesiasticorum Latinorum series, volume 66, Vienna: Hölder-Pichler-Tempsky (1932).

-Pseudo-Hegesippus' work must not be confounded with the literal Latin translation of War, which has seven books corresponding to the original Greek War.
+Pseudo-Hegesippus' work must not be confused with the literal Latin translation of War, which has seven books corresponding to the original Greek War.
 Traditionally, this latter translation has been attributed to Rufinus.
 However, it has been argued that the attribution to Rufinus must be incorrect, since Rufinus' translation of Eusebius of Caesarea's Historia Ecclesiastica quotes excerpts from War that are significantly different from the translated passages of the Latin War.
 It is improbable that Rufinus would have done a new and different translation of the same passages for his translation of Eusebius' Historia Ecclesiastica if he had already had them available from his Latin translation of War (or vice versa).